PINGOUINPRIME/PasswordGenerator/README.md

 # PasswordGenerator
-Password generator v1.0 (HTML,CSS,JS) MODUL.
+Password generator v1.0 (HTML,CSS,JS) Modular version for insertion into the site.